julien-f/sleeping-buddies.net/README.md

 # sleeping-buddies.net

-> Social networking website which helps to find people to share a bed with.
+> Community driven social networking website which helps to find people to share a bed with.

 ## Presentation